-Candidates must complete all credential and State requirements to be eligible for a credential.
-Credential requirements can be obtained from the School of Education Credential Program Advisors.
+Candidates must complete all credential and state requirements to be eligible for a credential.
+Credential requirements can be obtained from the School of Education credential program advisors.

-- EDU 509 Educational Psychology - EDU 511 Theories and Methods of Teaching Diverse Students - EDU 516 Pedagogical Approaches to Literacy Acquisition - ETC 507 Technology and Learning
+- EDU 509 Educational Psychology

+- EDU 511 Theories and Methods of Teaching Diverse Students

+- EDU 518 Classroom Management and Ethics

+- ETC 507 Technology and Learning